Picture plane

-In painting, photography, graphical perspective and descriptive geometry, a picture plane is an image plane located between the "eye point" (or oculus) and the object being viewed and is usually coextensive to the material surface of the work.
+In painting, photography, graphical perspective and descriptive geometry, a picture plane is an image plane located between the "eye point" (or oculus) and the object being viewed.
+It is usually coextensive to the material surface of the artwork.
 It is ordinarily a vertical plane perpendicular to the sightline to the object of interest.

 Features

 In the technique of graphical perspective the picture plane has several features: